OpenRoberta/openroberta-lab/Docker/_README.txt

 5.1 EMBEDDED SERVER
-Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, e.g. db-$VERSION, then you have to run the upgrader first, if you want to deploy a new version (running it o is a noop): docker run -v $DB_PARENTDIR:/opt/db rbudde/openrobertaupgrade:$VERSION and then you start the server with an embedded database (no sqlclient access during operation, otherwise fine)
+Assume that the exported environment variable DB_PARENTDIR contains a valid data base directory, e.g. db-$VERSION, then run the upgrader first, if a new version is deployed (running it, if nothing has to be updated, is a noop): docker run -v $DB_PARENTDIR:/opt/db rbudde/openrobertaupgrade:$VERSION and then start the server with an embedded database (no sqlclient access during operation, otherwise fine)
 - with docker:
   docker run -p 7100:1999 -v $DB_PARENTDIR:/opt/db rbudde/openrobertalabembedded:$VERSION &
 - with docker-compose (using compose for a single container may appear a bit over-engineered):